RETAIL MASTER DATA MANAGEMENT

 To realize the solution, the following types of services were designed and implemented:

 Available for any application to invoke, they provided transparency to the consumer applications, from the data ownership systems and the underlying business logic.
-They provided users with the right set of data values for diferent department and diferent systems.
+They provided users with the right set of data values for different department and different systems.

 Built on the individual applications, provided the master data attributes for those attributes it effectively owned.
 These private data services provided the relevant attributes to the public service that invoke it.
 The end user applications had no direct access to the private services.
 These private services provided the decoupling from the public service, providing flexibility to change the underlying implementation.